mciwing/mciwing.github.io/docs/statistics/hypothesis/Ttest.md

 ???+ example "Example: Math Score"

     Let's stick with the example from before.
 Imagine you conduct the tutoring program study and calculate a t-value of \(2.5\).
 Because we are only interested in the fact that the grades get better, we can use a one-tailed test.
 Our significance level \(\alpha = 5\%\).
-The sample size was \(11\) and therefor the degree of freedom is \(10\).
+The sample size was \(11\) and therefore the degree of freedom is \(10\).

     We can determine the critical t-value using a t-table or by using python